 - Offering lectures and city-funded classes through private education institutions

 - Forced low-income individuals and elderly people, as well as immigrants to use smart devices

 - Such an approach address in the future easier teaching of the basics of smart technology and giving to citizens the tools to improve smart Seoul’s services

 Roads recharging vehicles during the drive

-Online electric vehicle technology called also OLEV charge vehicles wirelessly from the road.
-As a bus or other vehicle drives through one of the recharging surfaces, based on the magnetic fields created between elements, the device installed on the vehicle body converts it into the electricity.
+Online electric vehicle technology called also OLEV charges vehicles wirelessly from the road.
+As a bus or other vehicle drives through one of the recharging surfaces, based on the magnetic fields created between elements, the device installed on the vehicle body converts it into electricity.
 The strip can switch itself off when it’s not in use.
 As the buses don’t need to be a capable drive for a long distance for one charge, their batteries are much smaller than those in the usual electric vehicles in the same category.

 u-Seoul Safety Service involves every citizen

 u-Seoul Safety Service has been launched in April 2008, combining location services and CCTV technologies.
 This solution enables one to notify family members of emergencies of their relatives.
 This includes their children, the disabled, the elderly, and other health diseases.
-When its holder leaves a safe zone or pushes the emergency button, the alert is sent to guardians, police, fire and CCTV Centers.
+When its holder leaves a safe zone or pushes the emergency button, the alert is sent to guardians, police, fire, and CCTV Centers.

 E-Governance of the city of Seoul

 Seoul’s open governance strategy encourages transparent city governance.
 Such a solution Enabled communication between the city’s government and citizens.
 Citizens are consequently encouraged to make use of the city’s administrative information to uncover new jobs and business opportunities.